-Made of steel, in a deliberate effort to provide extra rigidity when it was locked and heavy cuts were being made, the cross slide was particularly strong with its feed screw running submerged in an oil bath.
+Made of steel, in a deliberate effort to provide extra rigidity when it was locked and heavy cuts taken, the cross slide was particularly strong with its feed screw running submerged in an oil bath.
 The 4-way toolpost was a Cazeneuve patent, capable of repeating its location to within a claimed 0.0001".

-Screwcutting - where fitted - was by an enclosed gearbox able to generate 73 metric pitches and, by changing one gear on the quadrant to a 127 tooth wheel, 73 English threads.
+Screwcutting - where fitted - was by an enclosed gearbox able to generate 73 metric pitches and, by changing one gear on the quadrant to a 127 tooth wheel, 73 English.

 Lathes with gap beds were able to swing a maximum diameter of 2.625" (HB 500) or 29.5" (HB 575).
 The total width of the gap on both models was 9.25" and metal up to 6.6875 thick could be run inside the gap on a faceplate.